The Ol’ DMV Experience

 I immediately commanded all the attention.
 All eyes were on me.

-But that only last for about 30 seconds because then, everyone had to share their own DMV story.
+But that only lasted for about 30 seconds because then, everyone had to share their own DMV story.
 And everyone’s got one.
 Right?

 Anyway, the conversation circled back around to me, and I talked about how the TSA agent at the airport suggested I get the new Real ID that doesn’t have to be renewed for eight years.
 And I shared that I did my research online to see what I needed to take to the DMV—Social Security card, current driver’s license, high school yearbook, vial of plasma, left arm, that sort of thing.